 FIG. 10.
-Study 2 comprehension question error rates by information category, after study
+Study 2 comprehension question error rates by information category, after study task.

 FIG. 11.
-Study 2 comprehension questio fication task, for talk and notalk subjects.
+Study 2 comprehension question error rates by information category, after modification task, for talk and notalk subjects.

 We also found evidence that in later stages of program comprehension, under appropriate task conditions, a second representation is available that reflects the functional structure of the program and is expressed in the language of the real world domain to which the program is applied.
 Our explanations for this later, task-related shift in comprehension are speculative and draw on the concept of a situation model representation of the program that is distinct from the macrostructure organization of the textbase (van Dijk & Kintsch, 1983).
 What is clear from our research is that this second, functional representation is not constructed quickly or automatically.
 Programmers required extensive involvement with the program before being able to use this structure to respond to questions about the program.
-Further research is needed to explore the viability of information you can get from studies of programmers?
+Further research is needed to explore the viability of